norvig/paip-lisp/docs/chapter20.md

         (loves ?m ?w))
 ```

-From there, we could use what we know about syntax, in addition to what we know about men, woman, and loving, to determine the most likely final interpretation.
+From there, we could use what we know about syntax, in addition to what we know about men, women, and loving, to determine the most likely final interpretation.
 This will be covered in the next chapter.

 ## 20.6 Long-Distance Dependencies